 - It is unlawful to drive a golf cart along any state highway, which includes State Road 674 and Highway 301.
 A cart path exists along the south side of State Road 674 eastward from Kings Blvd to shops fronting Highway 301.
 Another cart path exists on the north side of State Road 674 westward from Del Webb Blvd-West via Haverford Avenue, to medical facilities, including South Bay Hospital, and shopping centers, terminating at the Beals & Home Depot parking lot.

-- State Road 674 may be crossed only at three places designated by the Florida Department of Transportation:
+- State Road 674 may be crossed only at four places designated by the Florida Department of Transportation:

 - Valley Forge Drive/Kings Boulevard